bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-tokens.md

 sidebar_position: 2
 ---

-# Tokens in Beacon Chain and BNB Smart Chain
+# Tokens in BNB Beacon Chain and BNB Smart Chain

 ## What role does BNB play in securing BNB Smart Chain ?